Alex-So/gitter-node-math-bot/README.md

 3.Intall node-gitter module(https://github.com/gitterHQ/node-gitter)

-4.Run in cmd: "node cals.ls {room.name} {personal token on gitter.im}".
+4.Run in command line: "node cals.ls {room.name} {personal token on gitter.im}".

 	For example: "node calc.js Alex-So/alexso-uwc15 5gydow0cj5ksbzkm36f0hzr31qfuk3fnj653zlc"
 	You can see your token on page https://developer.gitter.im/apps (if you are not sign in you'll be redirect on 			https://developer.gitter.im/docs/welcome.
 Just click on "Sign in")